shruti-gupta29/Restaurants-data-analysis-/README.md

+#**I am happy to share my internship  project which is given by Cognify technologies **
 # Restaurants-data-analysis-
 using jupter notebook (python)
 For my project, you will likely be working with a dataset containing information about various aspects of restaurants, such as location, cuisine types, ratings, reviews, and possibly financial data.
 Using Python, i can utilize libraries like Pandas, NumPy, and Matplotlib to clean, analyze, and visualize this data.